Car with coin and book bank for loan finance payment.

 • That you have income that will allow you to repay the loan.

-The loan offer will include the fees associated with the loan.
-Those fees will definitely include a finance charge or an interest rate.
-A finance charge is a flat fee for specified length of the loan and an interest rate is an on-going charge based on the amount of money you still owe.
-There will either be a finance charge or an interest rate, but not both.
+The offer will detail the associated fees, likely a finance charge or an interest rate.
+A finance charge is a fixed fee for the loan duration, while an interest rate is an ongoing charge based on your remaining balance.
+They usually have either a finance charge or an interest rate, but not both.

 Read the terms of the loan carefully